aashifuxdev/Git-book/README.md

 <a class="button secondary"></a>

-Add more content to your site — an API reference, a help center, a changelog — at any time, and organize your site's navigation bar so visitors find what they're looking for.
+Add more content to your site — an API ref, a help center, a changelog — at any time, and organize your site's navigation bar so visitors find what they're looking for.
 Head to [Site structure](https://gitbook.com/docs/manage-your-site/site-structure) to learn about sections, groups, and variants.

 <a class="button secondary"></a>